Flood Or Disaster Sanitation Information

-The linked information below will be of assistance to homeowners and citizens both during and after a flood or other disaster which effects private residences, water supplies, and other facilities.
+The linked information below will be of assistance to homeowners and citizens both during and after a flood or other disaster which affects private residences, water supplies, and other facilities.
 The following information is intended as a quick guide to frequently asked questions and concerns.
 Detailed information may be obtained at the local health department or the Indiana State Department of Health.

 The following information should provide guidance in dealing with disaster related issues:

 Flood or Disaster Sanitation Information in Spanish

 This file contains: Directions for Treating Water in Small Quantities, Directions for Disinfecting Wells and Water Sources, Salvaging Flood Damaged Food in the Home, Rehabilitation of Buildings, Furnaces, Furniture, Rugs, and Clothing.

 These instructions should be followed if a safe water source is not immediately available.

 This document details necessary information for the proper sanitizing of wells or other private water sources after a flood, and before the water supply is again put to use.

 List of Private Labs for Well Water Testing

 After a flood, it is a good idea to have your well water tested for contaminants.
 Individuals can have a private lab test their well water samples.
 The lab will analyze the sample and return the results to the collector, usually within 72 hours.
 The cost for this service will likely be between $25 and $30.
 This site provides a list of Indiana-certified Microbiology Drinking Water Labs.